wintersixx/bitchat-w6/README.md

 ## MacOS

-Want to try this on macos:
+Want to try this on macOS:
+1. Set up credentials: `cp .env.template .env` and edit with your Apple Developer Team ID and domain
-1. Generate project: `./generate.sh` (creates `.env` from template on first run)
+2. Generate project: `./generate.sh`
-2. Build and run: `just run`
+3. Build and run: `just run`
-3. Clean up: `just clean` to restore original state
+4. Clean up: `just clean` to restore original state